 ‘At around 24 months, infants become neophobic – fearful of new foods,’ explains Professor Marion.
 ‘This means they’re likely to reject them and even reject those they previously liked.’
 Frustrating?
 Very!

 But the good news is that most children do grow out of this.
 In the meantime, keep calm, carry on dishing up and don’t make a fuss about the irritating new preferences your tot seems to have developed.
-By keeping mealtimes relaxed and not giving attention to this behaviour, he’ll move on from this fussy stage more quickly.
+By keeping mealtimes relaxed and not giving attention to this behaviour, they’ll move on from this fussy stage more quickly.

 Young children seem to get overwhelmed by too much newness on their plate all at once.
 By combining new tastes and old together in a more grown-up version of the milk-and-veg trick above, sampling something becomes a less intimidating experience.
-Plus, you know that if he doesn’t so much as touch that strange new vegetable, he can still fill his tummy with the rest of the meal that’s served up to him.
+Plus, you know that if he doesn’t so much as touch that strange new vegetable, he can still fill his tummy with the rest of the meal that’s served up to them.

 Researchers demonstrated the impact this can have when they presented groups of children with new-to-them types of chips and either a familiar or unfamiliar dip.
 Those with the familiar dip were more likely to try the new chips.
 So, perhaps make your toddler’s usual pasta sauce, but serve it with gnocchi instead of his usual pasta.
-Or add a tiny bit of his favourite cheese sauce to a new vegetable to encourage him to try it.
+Or add a tiny bit of his favourite cheese sauce to a new vegetable to encourage them to try it.

 Mealtimes can so easily turn into a stressful battle of wills, but several research projects have demonstrated that pushing children too hard to taste something simply doesn’t work.
 In fact it can be counterproductive.
 Researchers quoted in the academic journal Appetite explained that preschoolers who were pressured to eat actually consumed significantly less than those who were not, and they made more negative comments too.